dantman/elite-vr-cockpit/GETTING-STARTED.md

 ## 9. Troubleshooting your bindings
 If you find any bugs in the interface, try restarting Elite or the Cockpit overlay.
 Controls should be reloaded as you make changes, but sometimes a reset will resolve any outstanding issues.

 ## 10. Reminders before you get started
 A couple of quick reminders before you get started.

 ### 1. You must "grab" the joystick or throttle before you can use any of the buttons on your VR controller

-  - This includes POV/hats, triggers, primary, secondary, and alt buttons
+  - This includes POV/hats, triggers, primary, secondary, and alt buttons.
   - **Think of it like this:** If you hold your hand 1 foot over the top of your mouse and click down in mid-air, it doesn't do anything for your computer.
 Elite Dangerous is the same way.
 It's not watching for button clicks until you grab the joystick in VR, then your VR hand can physically reach all of the buttons...
   - This includes navigating UI Menus within your cockpit AND navigating the game menus.
-If you're looking to your left at the "external" screen, you still need to "grab" the joystick before you can use the POV/Hat to navigate through the screen
+If you're looking to your left at the "external" screen, you still need to "grab" the joystick before you can use the POV/Hat to navigate through the screen.

 ### 2. Start small
 Especially if you're new to the game, don't crowd your screen with a bunch of holographic buttons that you don't know how you'll use.
 Bind the controls listed in this guide and make sure you know how to do the following:

   1. Boost - bound to Throttle Primary
   2. Chaff - bound to Throttle Secondary
   3. Navigate the UI menus (if you look left/right within your cockpit)